 DBT Therapy in Austin

 The process of therapy can help you work through the issues that are keeping you stuck.
 I work with clients who deal with depression, anxiety, Bipolar disorder, trauma and abuse, eating disorders, addictions, anger issues, and relationship tensions.
-DBT Therapy focuses on coping skills to better manage these symptoms can help you build a life worth living.
+DBT Therapy focuses on coping skills to better manage these symptoms which can help you build a life worth living.

 take control of